-Implementing impact evaluations: trade-offs and compromises03 August 2016
+Implementing impact evaluations: trade-offs and compromises

 In June this year, 3ie and the International Fund for Agricultural Development organised a workshop where we had several productive discussions around two key questions: Are impact evaluations answering policy-relevant questions and generating useful evidence?
 What are the challenges faced in designing and implementing impact evaluations of cash transfers and agricultural innovation programmes?